Perceptual Adversarial Networks for Image-to-Image Transformation: Methods

 \subsubsection{Image transformation network $T$}

-The image transformation network $T$ is proposed for generating the transformed image given the input image.
-Following the network architectures in~\cite{radford2015unsupervised,isola2016image}, the network $T$ firstly encodes the input image into high-dimensional representation using a stack of Convolution-BatchNorm-LeakyReLU layers, and then, the output image can be decoded by the remaining Deconvolution-BatchNorm-ReLU layers.
+The image transformation network $T$ is designed to generate the transformed image given the input image.
+Following the network architectures in~\cite{radford2015unsupervised,isola2016image}, the network $T$ firstly encodes the input image into high-dimensional representation using a stack of Convolution-BatchNorm-LeakyReLU layers, and then, the output image can be decoded by the following Deconvolution-BatchNorm-ReLU layers\footnote{The deconvolution layer utilized in our framework is the transposed convolution layer used in~\cite{zeiler2011adaptive,dumoulin2016guide}.}.
 Note that the output layer of the network $T$ does not use batchnorm and replaces the ReLU with Tanh activation.
 Moreover, the skip-connections are used to connect mirrored layers in the encoder and decoder stacks.
-More details of the transformation network $T$ are listed in the Table~\ref{table:netG}.
-For all experiments in this paper, if we do not give an additional explanation, the same architecture of the network $T$ is used.
+More details of the transformation network $T$ are listed in Table~\ref{table:netG}.
+The same architecture of the network $T$ is used for all experiments in this paper, except there is an additional explanation\footnote{In the analysis of the loss functions and the image inpainting task, different architectures of the network $T$ were used.}.